Skip to content

 GDAX (Coinbase)

-Crypto Historical Data
+Coinbase Historical Data

 In 2015, Coinbase launched a crypto exchange called Coinbase Exchange.
 They later rebranded this exchange to GDAX (which stood for Global Digital Asset Exchange).
 GDAX became popular in part because it was one of the few exchanges where U.S. traders could trade bitcoin directly for fiat.

 In 2018, the exchange was rebranded again, from Coinbase to Coinbase Pro, and promoted to active traders by offering advanced tracking and trading tools.
 Finally, in 2022-2023 Coinbase Pro was replaced by Coinbase Advanced Trade, which included all of Coinbase’s crypto services and added several new features, like staking.
 Coinbase Advanced now includes more than 550 trading pairs plus a host of technical indicators and charting tools.
-It's Coinbase’s offering for professional and advanced crypto traders and investors
+It's Coinbase’s offering for professional and advanced crypto traders and investors.

-Amberdata’s GDAX (Coinbase) Crypto Market Data Features
+Amberdata’s Coinbase Crypto Market Data Features

 We offer:

-• GDAX (Coinbase) data from 2014-12-01.
+• Coinbase time series data from 2014-12-01.

 • Historical tickers, tick-by-tick data, order book events, order book snapshots, OHLCV/candlesticks, trades.